This statement applies to content published on the www.avonandsomerset.police.uk domain. It does not apply to content on police.uk subdomains.

-We are currently undertaking our initial accessibility audit and will list content below which does not comply with WCAG success criterion.
+We are currently undertaking additional accessibility audits and will list content below which does not comply with WCAG success criterion.

 How we tested this website

-This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out by a third-party testing tool.
+This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out on a sample of pages across the website.

 What we are doing to improve accessibility